benconda/docker-webdev-env/readme.md

 First we need to have a domain name configured in a DNS server where we define a 'wildcard' A zone to point to our localhost.

 You don't have one ?
-No problem with some extra configuration you can have a local only working DNS server.
+No problem with some extra configuration you can have a local only working DNS server using tools like dnsmasq.

 ### Use a reverse proxy

 One we achieve that, we have request coming into our computer, but we need something that receive these requests and dispatch them to the right docker containers (and container port).
 We use a well known reverse proxy for this purpose, called traefik, it will be shipped and configured as a docker container in this repo to ease config, all you have to do is to config some env vars and you are ready to go (look at the installation and configuration section)

-So traefik will be configured with all automatic features that you can adjust later to your need with env vars.
+So traefik will be configured with all automatic features that you can adjust later to your need with env vars or docker container labels.

 ### Run your container